hheiling/IsoDeconvMM_Supplement/README.txt

 Subfolder '02 IsoDeconvMM code': Contains the code that split the pure reference samples into appropriate subfolders (pure reference vs mixture creation), created the mixture files, ran isoDetector, and ran the Blueprint in silico analyses.

-Subfolder '03 CIBERSORTx code': Contains the code that created the input materials for the CIBERSORTx procedure, as well as the output.
+Subfolder '03 CIBERSORTx code': Contains the code that created the input materials for the CIBERSORTx procedure.
 This folder contains its own README for more instructions.

 The .Rmd file "Blueprint_IsoDetect_Results.Rmd" analyzes the isoDetect results (isoDetect function of the isoform package) and chooses the best transcript clusters to use in the analyses.